-- Total miles of rivers and streams: 1.420 - 84% of total river miles are small, headwater streams - Three major river basins: Blackstone, Pawtuxet, Pawcatuck - Most rivers have been altered by the construction of dams
+- Total miles of rivers and streams: 1,420 (RIGIS 1;24,000) - 84% of total river miles are small, headwater streams - Three major river basins: Blackstone, Pawtuxet, Pawcatuck - Most rivers have been altered by the construction of dams a defined channel.

-A river or stream is a body of water that flows through a defined channel.
 Rhode Island has approximately 1,420 miles of freshwater rivers and streams that flow year round.
 Referred to as perennial rivers and streams, these consist of 452 named waterbodies along with dozens of unnamed small streams.
-(Figure 6, Rhode Island Freshwater Hydrology).
+(Figure 5, Rhode Island Freshwater Hydrology).
 The channel or streambed of these rivers and streams is typically below the water table allowing groundwater to be a continual source of streamflow.
 Two other types of streams also occur in Rhode Island: intermittent and ephemeral.
-Intermittent streams cease flow during certain periods; e.g. may be dry during the summer.
-Emphermal streams are those which form temporarily to flow-in response to precipitation events.
+Intermittent streams cease flow during certain periods; e.g. may be dry during the summer ephemeral streams are those which form temporarily in response to precipitation events.
 The small headwater streams in the upper parts of the watersheds constitute the origins of our larger rivers.
 These streams constitute 84% of RI's stream miles.
 The water quality and the aquatic habitat surrounding these streams strongly influences downstream water quality in the larger river sections.